seansfkelley/seansfkelley.github.io/_drafts/blazonry.md

 [provide example]

-Blazoning (?) jargon is highly structured, which makes it a good match for the same sorts of parsers used to implement programming languages.
+Blazonry jargon is highly structured, which makes it a good match for the same sorts of parsers used to implement programming languages.
 So I took one of those and taught it to parse and render blazons.
-Check out [the formal grammar](/assets/blazon/grammar.txt).
+Check out [the formal grammar](/assets/blazonry/grammar.txt).

 Try these: